Europechain/filehashfact/README.md

 the data.
 An endorsement takes about 300-350 bytes of the co-signor RAM, depending on the length of the memo string.

-The file entries are held for 365 days, and then anyone can release the memory by executing `wipeexpired` action.
+The file entries are held for 365 days by default, and the expiration term can be modified, but not shorter than 14 days from current moment, and not longer than 730 days.
+When a file entry expires, anyone can release the memory by executing `wipeexpired` action.

 ## Usage